Termination for medical reasons: Psychosocial considerations

 Pregnancy termination is a stressful experience.
-In some respects, the aftermath of TFMR is similar to any other type of unwanted pregnancy loss, including the need to grieve the lost child.
+In some respects, the aftermath of TFMR is similar to any other type of pregnancy loss, including the need to grieve the lost child.
 Parents commonly experience distress, depression, and guilt for several months afterwards, or even longer.
 In TFMR, the concept of abortion as a "choice" does not accurately capture the true complexities of deciding to end a wanted pregnancy.
 Approximately 72% of parents undergoing TFMR felt that their experience was not the same as other types of baby loss, and that they do not always feel they "fit in" with other types of baby loss support groups because of their specific experience.

 A number of factors may influence the decision to terminate.
 Some common reasons are medical, such as the severity of the condition, the life expectancy and quality of life for the affected person, and available treatment options for the condition.
 Other common reasons are non-medical, such as personal values and beliefs, financial and employment considerations, the general family situation, including other children, and the availability of social support.

 Religious beliefs can influence whether parents accept TFMR if recommended.
 Under Jewish laws, abortion to protect the mother's life or health is acceptable, and, to save the mother's life, abortion may be considered a requirement.
 Some Jewish authorities support abortion to protect the mother's mental health.